 U.S. Agricultural Futures Close Mixed

-Chicago Board of Trade (CBOT) agricultural futures closed mixed on Saturday, with corn dropping and wheat and soybean rising
+Chicago Board of Trade (CBOT) agricultural futures closed mixed on Friday, with corn slipping and wheat and soybean rising